“What’s your copywriting process?”

 - What action to you want your audience to take when visiting the site?

 Why?
 Because scope creep is real.
 I’ve witnessed it many times in my consulting life.
-It also comes at an additional cost (this woman’s got to earn a living!).
+It also comes at an additional cost (I’ve got to earn a living!).

 Step four: Deposit invoice